-Other key operating elements, as more fully defined in the agreement in Attachment 1, include but are not limited to:
+Other key operating elements include but are not limited to:

-• Adequate staffing and peer support with appropriate ongoing training for service delivery and data analysis.
+Adequate staffing and peer support with appropriate ongoing training for service delivery and data analysis.

-- 24-hour security and site control to ensure a safe environment at the Shelter for participants, volunteers, and others who may come in contact with the Shelter, including secure entry/exit for participants monitored by staff. - A designated point-of-contact who is available at all times to address issues that may arise at the Shelter and coordinate security issues with the Chula Vista Police Department. - Appropriate policies and procedures for Shelter operations, including intake and guidelines for community living, which will be displayed on-site at all times, and various means for participants to provide feedback to and input into the Shelter. - A written drug- and alcohol-free policy that is posted/displayed at the Shelter at all times, which will include and describe the disciplinary action to result from the illegal use, consumption, distribution, and/or possession of drugs and/or alcohol. - Required data entry, analysis and reporting in the Regional Task Force on Homelessness ("RTFH")approved Homeless Management Information System, ("HMIS") of Program activities as required by RTFH.
+- 24-hour security and site control to ensure a safe environment at the Shelter for participants and others who may come in contact with the Shelter, including secure entry/exit for participants monitored by staff. - A designated point-of-contact who is available at all times to address issues that may arise at the Shelter and coordinate security issues with the Chula Vista Police Department. - Appropriate policies and procedures for Shelter operations, including intake and guidelines for community living, which are displayed on-site at all times, and various means for participants to provide feedback to and input into the Shelter. - A written drug- and alcohol-free policy that is posted/displayed at the Shelter at all times, which includes and describe the disciplinary action to result from the illegal use, consumption, distribution, and/or possession of drugs and/or alcohol. - Required data entry, analysis and reporting in the Regional Task Force on Homelessness ("RTFH") approved Homeless Management Information System, ("HMIS") of Program activities as required by RTFH.

-Project Cost
+Operating Cost